opengeospatial/ets-wfs11/src/site/markdown/index.md

     * GetFeatureWithLock, POST method
   * **XLink conformance class (Requires test data)**

 The Basic conformane class  is the minimum class to get OGC certification and the test is data agnostic.
 WFS-Transaction, WFS-Locking and WFS-XLink requires test data that needs to be added before executing the test.
+The Locking conformance class expects that the feature types **sf:PrimitiveGeoFeature**, **sf:AggregateGeoFeature** and **sf:EntitéGénérique** are lockable.
+It is **not** checked if locking is enabled per feature type or not.

 The test, including the test data, is based on simple features profile (i.e. levels SF-0 and SF-1).
 GML complex properties conforming to SF-2 are not tested.